 Thirteen Interesting Facts About French Bulldogs

 French Bulldogs have become one of the most popular dog breeds in the world.
-People can't get enough of her irresistible charm.
+People can't get enough of his irresistible charm.
 They are hilarious, social and cuddly dogs.
 Their amazing personalities and loving nature are contagious.
 French Bulldogs are commonly known as "Frenchies".
 Many French Bulldogs are social media stars on Instagram, Facebook, and Tik Tok.
 Here are thirteen interesting facts that we have found about French Bulldogs.

 1) French Bulldogs are not native to France.